Molingejr/customer_survey/README.md

 e.g. +14212215453

 ### Server URL
 The app make use of `http://127.0.0.1:8000/` where this is accessible only on your local machine and needs extra server to interface with the outside world.

-Go to `survey/feedback/sms` and change the `SERVER_URL` to your server url which interface with the outside world.
+If your testing this application over a wifi network per say, go to `survey/feedback/sms` and change the `SERVER_URL` to your server url which interface with the outside world.
+Also update the ALLOWED_HOSTS list to include your ip.
 This will allow users to open the link to the survey form of our application through the sent link on their devices.
+Run the application with ` python manage.py runserver ip_address:8000
+`
+All these is not needed if you have deployed and serving the application through servers like NGINX